 How Long Does Chicken Broth Last?

-Store-bought chicken broth comes with a shelf life of one to two years and usually keeps for an extra half a year past its date.
+Store-bought chicken broth comes with a shelf life of one to two years and usually keeps for at least an extra half a year past its date.
 Once you open the can or box, it keeps for about 3 to 4 days.

 Homemade chicken broth is pretty similar to an opened can and keeps for about 3 to 4 days as well.